-Plan Description - The City participates in the cost sharing multiple-employer defined benefit group-term life insurance plan operated by the TMRS known as the Supplemental Death Benefits Fund (SDBF).
+Plan Description - The City participates in a single employer, defined benefit group-term life insurance plan operated by the TMRS known as the Supplemental Death Benefits Fund (SDBF).
 This is a voluntary program in which participating member cities may elect, by ordinance, to provide group-term life insurance coverage (Supplemental Death Benefits) for their active members, including or not including retirees.